-The prairie just north of the confluence of the Wisconsin and Mississippi Rivers.
-It was probably an important trading area before Europeans arrived, a tradition that continued when it anchored the western end of the Fox-Wisconsin waterway, this was a key transportation route for fur traders, voyageurs, and missionaries that connected Montreal and the Great Lakes to the Mississippi River.
-Each spring and fall, Indians and traders assembled for a rendezvous to conduct business.
+A long, wide prairie stretches north from the confluence of the Wisconsin and Mississippi Rivers.
+It was probably an important trading area before Europeans arrived, a tradition that continued when it anchored the western end of the Fox-Wisconsin waterway, a key transportation route for fur traders, voyageurs, and missionaries that connected Montreal and the Great Lakes to the Mississippi River.
+Each spring and fall, Indians and traders assembled to rendezvous and to conduct business.

-After France ceded its North American lands in 1763, Britain gained considerable influence in this strategic area where British, Spanish, and American agents met and competed to sway Indian nations to their sides.
-When Jonathan Carver arrived around 1766, he described a village called Prairie les Chiens that had about 300 huts.
-The town’s name apparently dates back to the 1730s when fur traders encountered a Mesquakie camp on the prairie.
+The town’s name apparently dates back to the 1730s when fur traders encountered a Meskwaki camp on the prairie.
 The Chief’s name was Alim, which meant dog, so the French traders translated the word into its French counterpart: chien.
 After France ceded its North American lands in 1763, Britain gained considerable influence in the area.

 Slowly, the American government began to assert control over the distant western lands.
 In October 1796, they took control of Mackinac Island from the British, opening up the vast Northwest Territory to American exploration and trade.
 Civilian government in Prairie du Chien began in 1802 with the appointment of a Justice of the Peace.
-At that time, most of the 100 or so residents were of French-Canadian or mixed-race ancestry and worked as traders or farmers.
-Several Indian nations lived in close proximity and depended upon the town for their supplies.
+At that time, most of the one hundred or so residents were of French-Canadian or mixed-race ancestry and worked as traders or farmers.
+Several American Indian communities grew in close proximity.

 During the War of 1812, the British had nearly unchallenged control of the Northwest Territory, aided by strong alliances with several Indian nations because of their long-standing trade relationships (and no attempts by the American government to build alliances).
 A handful of resident Americans at Prairie du Chien built Fort Shelby in June 1814, but it was quickly captured by the British and renamed Fort McKay.
 The British held Fort McKay until May 1815, when American forces finally forced them out; on their retreat, they torched the fort.

 British control of the fur trade finally ended with when the Americans won the War of 1812, although some British traders remained active for years.
 With the British out of the business, John Jacob Astor moved in and consolidated control through the American Fur Company, building a monopoly that lasted until his retirement in 1834.
-The lucrative fur trade in this region faded away by 1848, killed primarily by the forced removal of Indians west.
+The lucrative fur trade in this region faded away by 1848.

 After the War of 1812 ended, Americans moved to establish a military presence and civilian government at Prairie du Chien.
-In June 1816, General Thomas Smith arrived with six companies and proceeded to build Fort Crawford on St. Feriole Island near the ruins of Fort Shelby/McKay.
+In June 1816, General Thomas Smith arrived with six companies and supervised construction of Fort Crawford on St. Feriole Island near the ruins of Fort Shelby/McKay.
 In 1818, Crawford County was established as part of Michigan Territory with Prairie du Chien as the county seat.

-Lieutenant Colonel Zachary Taylor (and a future US President) arrived in 1829 to command Fort Crawford.
+Lieutenant Colonel Zachary Taylor (a future US President) arrived in 1829 to command Fort Crawford.
 He supervised early construction of a new stone fort that was located on the mainland safely out of the Mississippi River’s reach.
 Jefferson Davis, the future president of the Confederate States of America, served as a lieutenant under Taylor.
 Davis developed a crush on Taylor’s daughter, Sarah Knox Taylor, but Zachary didn’t approve; he didn’t want his daughter marrying a military man.
-Davis resigned from the Army to marry Sarah, although daddy still did not approve.
-Tragically, they both contracted malaria when they were visiting Davis’ sister in Louisiana.
+Davis resigned from the Army to marry Sarah, anyway.
+They both contracted malaria when they were visiting Davis’ sister in Louisiana.
 Jefferson survived but Sarah did not.
 They were only married three months.

 Taylor left Fort Crawford in 1830 but returned 1832 (the same year a cholera epidemic killed 100 soldiers) to command troops during the Black Hawk War.
 This time he stuck around a little longer, serving until 1837.
 The fort declined in importance after the Black Hawk War, and the last US soldiers left on June 9, 1856.